-- (4) Missed examinations: See §23.3(2).
+- (3) Reexamination: See §23.5.5 (reexaminations). - (4) Missed examinations: See §23.3(2).
 The Centre for Writers also offers writer support to all students (www.c4w.arts.ualberta.ca). - (5) Academic Standing or graduation eligibility-appeal process: Students who wish to appeal a ruling affecting their academic standing or graduation eligibility should direct their appeal in the first instance to the Associate Dean (Student Programs).
 Recourse is then available to the Faculty of Arts Academic Appeals Committee and the General Faculties Council Academic Appeals Committee, in that order.
-Further information on such appeals is available in §23.8.
-Also see §42.6. - (6) Academic offences: A breach of the Code of Student Behavior (for example, plagiarism or cheating) may result in serious penalties.
-For further information, see §25.
+Further information on such appeals is available in \$23.8.
+Also see \$42.6. - (6) Academic offences: A breach of the Code of Student Behavior (for example, plagiarism or cheating) may result in serious penalties.
+For further information, eag \$25.